3, 2, 1… Go! Yii vs Laravel

-The advantages of using Yii
+Advantages of using Yii

 - It’s ideal for rapid development as it has code generators for CRUD operations.

-- Just like Laravel, Yii utilises the DRY coding rule, which is very helpful for writing a well-structured and sophisticated code base.
+- Just like Laravel, Yii utilises the DRY coding rule, which is very helpful for writing a well-structured and sophisticated codebase.

 - Yii has many built-in widgets to validate or output data quickly with Ajax support.